-Special considerations and additional information

-(continued)

-Consider giving the oral rotavirus vaccine before administration of any vaccine injections which may unsettle the infant.
+Special considerations immunisers should be reminded of the age restrictions for Poteriv® and additional information immunisers should be reminded of the age restrictions for Rotarix ® , even if infants are unable to start or complete the two-dose schedule as a consequence of these restrictions. (continued) Consider giving the oral rotavirus vaccine before administration of a vaccine injections which may unsettle the infant.
 There are no restrictions on an infant's consumption of food or drink before or after immunisation.
 Breast-feeding may be continued during the vaccination schedule.
 Medications for gastro-oesophageal reflux are not contraindications for rotavirus vaccination.
 The rotavirus vaccine can also be administered before, at the same time as, or after administration of any blood product, including those containing antibody/immunoglobulin.
 Where there is doubt, appropriate advice should be sought from the local Screening and Immunisation Team, local Health Protection Team or the infant's clinician.
 Postpone vaccination for infants with acute diarrhoea or vomiting until they have recovered, to ensure the vaccine is not regurgitated or passed through the intestines too quickly, which could reduce the effectiveness.
 Vaccination is advised in HIV infected infants.
-Additionally, infants with unknown HIV status but born to HIV positive mothers should be offered vaccination (see Chapter 27b).

-Rotarix[®] does not protect against gastro-enteritis due to other pathogens than rotavirus.

-Hospitalised infants

-Rotavirus vaccine is highly attenuated and does not revert to a high virulence strain.
-Therefore, provided that the infant is clinically stable, vaccination should not be delayed, particularly if the delay risks being too late to give the vaccine or giving the first dose of vaccine closer to the upper age limit of 15 weeks.

-If a recently vaccinated child is hospitalised for any reason, no precautions other than routine standard infection control precautions need to be taken to prevent the spread of vaccine virus in the hospital setting (see Chapter 27b).
+Additionally, infants wit unknown HIV status but born to HIV positive mothers should be offered vaccination (see Chapter 27b ).
+Rotarix ® does not protect against gastro-enteritis due to other pathogens than rotavirus.
+Hospitalised infants Rotavirus vaccine is highly attenuated and does not revert to a high virulence strain.
+Therefore, provided that the infant is clinically stable, vaccination should not be delayed, particularly if the delay ris being too late to give the vaccine or giving the first dose of vaccine closer to the upper age limit of 15 weeks.
+If a recently vaccinated child is hospitalised for any reason, no precautions other than routine standard infection control precautions need to be taken to prevent the spread of vaccine virus in the hospit setting (see Chapter 27b ).
+Records Record: that valid informed consent was given name of infant, address, date of birth and GP with whom the individual is registered name of immuniser name and brand of vaccine date of administration dose, form and route of administration of vaccine quantity administered batch number and expiry date advice given, including advice given if excluded or declines immunisation details of any adverse drug reactions and actions taken supplied via PGD Continued over page

-Records

-Record:

-- that valid informed consent was given

-- name of infant, address, date of birth and GP with whom the individual is registered

-- name of immuniser

-- name and brand of vaccine

-- date of administration

-- dose, form and route of administration of vaccine

-- quantity administered

-- batch number and expiry date

-- advice given, including advice given if excluded or declines immunisation

-- details of any adverse drug reactions and actions taken

-- supplied via PGD